brendan-duncan/webgpu_recorder/README.md

 ## Play The Recording

 * Open the downloaded HTML file in a WebGPU capable browser to play back the recording.
+* It's a self-contained HTML file so you don't need a local server to view it.

-## Recording Settings
+## Recorder Settings

-You can change the default configuration of the WebGPURecorder by adding the following to your HTML file.
+You can change the default configuration of the WebGPU Recorder by adding the following to your HTML file.

 ```html
 <script id="webgpu_recorder" type="application/json">{